garthk/puppet-wp-micro/README.md

         export JAVA_HOME=/System/Library/Frameworks/JavaVM.framework/Home/
         export PATH=$EC2_HOME/bin

-  Note that the `EC2_PRIVATE_KEY` and `EC2_CERT` lines will cause commands to fail if you have more than one matching file.
-Tip: don't.
+    **WARNING:** the `EC2_PRIVATE_KEY` and `EC2_CERT` lines will cause commands to fail if you have more than one matching file.
+If so, pick one key pair and set the variables to their file names.

 ### Create your Micro server